 - Once admitted to the professional major, the College of Nursing requires an exam average of 76% in courses with an “NURS” prefix in order to pass.
 This excludes NURS 323.
 Refer to syllabi for grading guidelines.

-ATI protocol for students
+ATI Protocol for Students

 Assessment Technologies Institute (ATI) offers an assessment-driven review program designed to enhance student NCLEX-RN success.
 The comprehensive program offers multiple assessment and remediation activities.
 These include assessment indicators for academic success, critical thinking, and learning styles, online tutorials, online practice testing, and proctored testing over the major content areas in nursing.
 Assessments are incorporated into nursing courses once students complete the initial semester of the nursing major.
 Students should refer to the protocol listed in individual D2L course sites for more information.

 Mid-term deficiency reports are used to let students know that they are not completing requirements at a satisfactory level.
 The notification of deficiency is issued through the Registrar’s Office to the student.
 However, it is not recorded on the student’s official transcript.
-The ConnectState early alert system also notifies advisors of students’ deficiency reports.
+The ConnectState early alert system also notifies advisers of students’ deficiency reports.

 Students should check “Grades” under WebAdvisor shortly after midterm to see if they have received any deficiencies.
-Students who receive deficiencies may have a C, D, or F in the course at mid-term.
+Students who receive deficiencies may have a C, D or F in the course at mid-term.
 It is highly suggested that students who receive a deficiency in a course make an appointment with faculty teaching the course and discuss options for improving their grade.
-Students can also schedule an appointment with their advisor to discuss other study strategies.
+Students can also schedule an appointment with their adviser to discuss other study strategies.

 Final Grade Reports